South Asian Studies Collection

 Columbia's membership in the South Asia Microform Project (SAMP) and the Center for Research Libraries (CRL) allows patrons access to microforms of retrospective and hard-to-obtain journals, newspapers, and other research materials, which may be borrowed for use at Columbia through Interlibrary Loan.

 Southeast Asian Studies Collection

 The library collects material published in or about the Southeast Asian countries of Burma, Brunei, Cambodia, Laos, Indonesia, Malaysia, the Philippines, Singapore and Vietnam, primarily written in the English language, with some material in Bahasa Indonesia and Malay.
 The collection focuses on the subject areas of anthropology, economic development, history, religion, and political science, in support of the interdisciplinary research and curricular needs of faculty and students interested in the region.
-The majority of the material is acquired through the Library of Congress field office in Jakarta, operating under the Southeast Asian Cooperative Acquisitions Program (SEACAP).
+The majority of the material is acquired through the Library of Congress field office in Jakarta, operating under the Southeast Asian Cooperative Acquisitions Program (CAPSEA).